one-data-cookie/one-data-cookie.github.io/pages/projects.md

 ---

 # If Now
 I've been putting together this very website recently, hence learning a bit about [Jekyll](https://jekyllrb.com/) and reminding myself of some CSS and HTML.
-Alongside that, I'm growing, improving, and automating my [digital garden](/notes) whilst utilising some Python and bash scripting.
+Alongside that, I'm growing and improving my [digital garden](/notes), as well as making automations to it through [Python and bash scripts](https://github.com/one-data-cookie/one-data-cookie.github.io/tree/main/utilities).
 When I have some spare time, I [make data visualisation](/posts) in [Tableau](https://www.tableau.com/).

 See a few of my other projects below.